kasra-hosseini/obspyDMT/README.md

 - [Gallery](#gallery)
    *  [Quick tour](#quick-tour): run a quick tour.
-   *  [Earthquake meta-data](#earthquake-meta-data): request event information without doanloading any waveforms.
+   *  [Earthquake meta-data](#earthquake-meta-data): request event information without downloading any waveforms.
    *  [Seismicity map](#seismicity-map)
    *  [Event-based mode](#event-based-mode): retrieve waveform data, stationXML/response files and meta-data from several different data centers.
-   *  [Update an existing data set](#update-an-existing-data-set): request the same data again (in case that part of the earlier request failed), or expanding the number of earthquakes, stations, or seismograms.
+   *  [Update an existing data set](#update-an-existing-data-set): request the same data again (in case that part of the earlier request failed), or expand the number of earthquakes, stations, or seismograms.
    *  [Time-continuous mode](#time-continuous-mode): retrieve waveforms, stationXML/response files and meta-data of waveforms that are not relative to or centered on specific earthquake occurances.
    *  [Processing and instrument correction](#processing-and-instrument-correction): process the data automatically after the data retrieval and/or on an existing data-set.
    *  [Synthetic seismograms](#synthetic-seismograms)